Skip to main content

 3.2.1.
 Family unit

-For personal income tax purposes, there are two types of family unit:
+For the purposes of personal income tax, there are two types of family unit:

-1 Modality: family unit made up of spouses (not legally separated)
+1 Modality: family unit consisting of spouses (not legally separated)

-When there is marriage (and the spouses are not legally separated), the family unit will be made up of the spouses and, if there are any:
+When there is a marriage (and the spouses are not legally separated), the family unit will be made up of the spouses and, if any:

-1. Minor children (with the exception of those who, with the consent of their parents, live independently)
+1. Minor children (except those who live independently with the consent of their parents)

 2. Children of legal age who are legally incapacitated and subject to extended or renewed parental authority.